MUSA-620-Spring-2018/MUSA-620-Week-2/README.md

 - Does it include explanatory features (title, legend, etc) that make clear what you're looking at?
 - All other aspects of the map's design

+In your writeup, please include a few lines about the thought process behind your design choices.

-### Data sources:
+### Data sources

 - [Philadelphia Census tracts shapefile/geojson](https://www.opendataphilly.org/dataset/census-tracts)
 - [Census ACS data portal](https://data2.nhgis.org/main)

 If you have a preferred source of Census data, you are welcome collect the data from there.

+### Deliverable:

+The final deliverable should include all of these items:
+- the map itself (animated GIF)
+- all code and data used in the construction of the map
+- a written explanation of: the steps you took to create it, reasons for your design choices, and anything else you would like to add about what the map shows / what patterns you see.

 ### Grading

-The map will be graded on:
+Your project will be graded will be graded on:
-- Completion of the project as described
+- Completion of the map as described
 - Clarity of communication (does the map tell a clear story? can you defend your design choices?)
 - Writeup (was it well thought out?)